Love her or hate her, Messenger has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.

 Messenger’s arrival into Plymouth was by sea, of course!
 We are Britain’s Ocean City after all.
 Much to the amazement of onlookers, she was put onto a barge and sailed across Plymouth Sound to Millbay Docks.
 From there she was craned onto a low-loader.

-As she made her way through the city’s streets, crowds got their first glimpse of Messenger and watched as she was gently craned into position, whilst TRP staff held their breath until the moment her feet touched the ground.
+As she made her way through the city’s streets, crowds got their first glimpse of Messenger and watched as she was gently craned into position, whilst theatre staff held their breath until the moment her feet touched the ground.

 22 March 2019